ivangong24/ivangong24.github.io/_posts/2024-05-02-raspberrypi-homeserver.md

 ## Create a user-friendly interface

 If you are not comfortable with the command line interface, you can install a web-based control panel which makes it easier to manage your Raspberry Pi.
 There are a lot of options available (e.g., [OpenMediaVault](https://www.openmediavault.org/), [CasaOS](https://casaos.io/), etc.).
-I will be using CasaOS for this guide.
-You can take a look at a live demo here: [CasaOS Demo](http://demo.casaos.io/), the default username is `casaos` and the password is `casaos`.
+I will be using CasaOS for this guide given its great interface and simplicity.
+You can take a look at a live demo on the website, the default username is `casaos` and the password is `casaos`.

 1. Run the following code for updating the system and installing the required packages:
 ```console